Are you interested in learning how to make a hanging Christmas angel? Then this easy-to-follow tutorial is for you.

-You can make different colors or smaller or bigger ones.
-If you like the mint green Christmas ornaments I showed on this page here, then why not make the wings and robe of the angel mint green?
+You can make unusual colors or smaller or bigger ones.
+If you like the mint green Christmas ornaments, I showed on this page here, then why not make the wings and robe of the angel mint green?

 And if you are looking for more Christmas craft ideas, check out our tutorial to make a charming snowman.